lotfio/caprice/README.md

     // if statement
     #if ($condition)
       // logic
     #elif ($condition2)
       // elseif logic
     #else
       // else logic
     #endif

-    // for in loop
+    // for in loop key only
     #for ($name in $names)
         (- $name -)
     #endfor

-    // for loop
+    // for in loop key + value
     #for ($name => $age in $names)
         (- $name . "=>" . $age -)
     #endfor